How to Get a Real Estate License

 |Additional Courses||Additional courses in finance, accounting, law, economics, and decision sciences||No|

-Get competitive edge in today's burgeoning real estate and debt/equity markets with a the Pepperdine Master of Science in Real Estate.
+Get a competitive edge in today's burgeoning real estate and debt/equity markets with the Pepperdine Master of Science in Real Estate.
 During this one year program, you will dive deep into the areas of development, investment and deal structuring, architecture and construction management as well as urban planning and economics.
 If you would like to learn more about the degree and what it has to offer, please contact us.